 Gambling harm minimisation

-The Office of Liquor and Gaming Regulation (OLGR) works closely with Queensland's gambling industry and the gambling help services to develop campaigns that focus on:
+The Office of Liquor and Gaming Regulation (OLGR) works closely with Queensland's gambling industry and gambling help services to develop campaigns that focus on:

 • early intervention and prevention